Nirav-Mange/msvsdmod10synccnt/README.md

 ```

-You might encounter such as give below
+You might encounter error as shown below

 #### Error 1